 With the COVID-19 crisis still far from over, most organizations continue to struggle with how to motivate their remote workforce.
 They fully understand the need to have a motivated and engaged workforce to drive business growth and profitability amidst challenging market conditions.

 There are several challenges associated with managing and motivating remote employees.

 One of the biggest challenges of motivating remote employees is the lack of proper, timely, and clear two-way communication between employees and their supervisors as well as between co-workers.

-This is results in unclear goals and priorities, lack of sharing of important information, poor coordination, lack of inputs and feedback, and eventually poor trust levels, disengagement and isolation of remote workers.
+This results in unclear goals and priorities, lack of sharing of important information, poor coordination, lack of inputs and feedback, and eventually poor trust levels, disengagement, and isolation of remote workers.

 Given that work from home or remote working is here to stay for a long time, organizations need to understand how to motivate their remote workforce effectively.